owlsdepartment/vite-plugin-babel/README.md

 ## Tips

 Vite team didn't enabled it by default, because they wanted to keep dev environment as fast as possible.
 Because of that, we recommend to only include those Babel plugins you really need.
-Best option is via `babelConfig.plugin` field and disable usage of babel config file, ex.:
+You can use option `babelConfig.plugin` and disable usage of babel config file, ex.:

 ```js
 babelDev({